flyrok/StationXML_utils/README.md

 Plot the instrument response from a StationXML file, report the sensitivity value, and estimate the flat part of the passband.

-The script uses Obspy, and its evalresp utilities.
+The script uses Obspy and its evalresp utilities.

-The response plot default to 'Velocity', and the sensitivity units are reported as 'nm/s'.
+The response plot defaults to 'Velocity', and the sensitivity units are reported as 'nm/s'.

-The flat part of the response passband is estimated by determing where the response is within  &plusm5% of 1, after normalizing the response by the sensitivity value.
+The flat part of the passband is estimated by determing where the response is within  ±5% of 1, after normalizing the response by the sensitivity value.

 ## Install ##